PolyRocketMatt/Delegate/README.md

 ## Why choose Delegate?

-Even though there are many extremely powerful command frameworks out there, they all lack the simplicity I was personally looking for.
-They either are lacking in features or become convoluted very quickly.
-Delegate tries to mitigate this by providing simple yet very powerful command creation.
+In the past many command frameworks have been created for various Minecraft server implementations.
+Personally, I feel like most of these weren't exactly what I was personally looking for.
+These command frameworks where either lacking features or becoming convoluted very quickly.

+Delegate mitigates these problems by allowing the creation of simple commands, but also allows for the creation of complex commands with subcommands, tab completion, brigadier support and more.
+Unlike most command frameworks, at it's core Delegate does not use annotation based command creation (it is however possible to use annotations).

 ## Features